-Report cards and unsatisfactory progress reports must be signed by the parent and returned to the school within 10 days.
+Report cards and unsatisfactory progress reports must be communicated to the parent.
 The district may communicate academic information about a student electronically, including for progress reporting purposes.
 An electronic signature will be accepted by the district, but parents are entitled to request a handwritten signature of acknowledgment instead.